-Playing Back Movies and Saving Still Photos 148
+Playing Back Movies and Saving Still Photos 150

-In systems running Windows 8.1 or later, you can use DPP to play back MOV or MP4 movies shot using a supported camera and save still photos from the movies as JPEG or TIFF images.
+You can use DPP to play back MOV or MP4 movies shot using a supported camera and save still photos from the movies as JPEG or TIFF images.
 To use this function, [Play with Digital Photo Professional 4] must be selected in [Movie file playback] in the [General Settings] tab sheet in [Preferences].
 Note that you cannot edit MOV or MP4 movies in DPP.
-For details on playing back RAW movies and saving still photos, see "Working with RAW Movies" (p.152).
+For details on playing back RAW movies and saving still photos, see "Working with RAW Movies" (p.154).